initialize project

 Configuration

-The configuration section defines the test scenarios to be executed.
+The configuration section defines the run scenarios to be executed.
 Each scenario specifies:

 • name: A unique identifier for the scenario